 PANCREATIC CANCER AWARENESS MONTH

 Wear purple this month and use #PancreaticCancerAwarenessMonth, #PancreaticCancer, or #PancAware to post on social media.
 Reach out to someone you know that currently has pancreatic cancer, survived pancreatic cancer, or had a family member or friend pass away from the disease.
-If you want to get involved online, or attend events near you, click here to find out what steps you can take.
-Remember, World Pancreatic Cancer Day is November 16, so that’s a perfect time to proudly sport your purple and post on social media all day to raise awareness.
+If you want to get involved online or attend events near you, click here to find out what steps you can take.
+Remember, World Pancreatic Cancer Day is the third Thursday in November, so that’s a perfect time to proudly sport your purple and post on social media all day to raise awareness.
 Any little thing helps!

 In our research, we were unable to find the founder of Pancreatic Cancer Awareness Month.